Kraziman/Snake-Game/README.md

 ## How to Download

-Before you proceed, ensure that you have Java installed on your machine.
-You can download Java [here](https://www.java.com/).
+Before you proceed, ensure that you have JDK 17 installed on your machine.
+You can download JDK 17 [here]([https://www.java.com/](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)).

 If you have Git installed: